 Hervey Bay, Fraser Coast

-Let’s start the list with the real deal: Hervey Bay is hands down the bucket list experience for whale watching in Australia.
-This is where around 7,000 humpback whales and their new calves choose to stopover to rest and play in the bay’s calm and safe waters.
+It’s not marketing spin, it’s scientific, as the warm waters are where around 7,000 humpback whales and their new calves choose to stop over to rest and play in the bay’s calm and safe waters.

 Best time to go: August – October

-The Gold Coast welcomes the first pods of whales into Queensland waters and is the best place to watch them with their new calves at the end of the season as they make the way back to Antarctica.
+The Gold Coast welcomes the first pods and is the best place to watch them at the start and end of the season as they make the way back to Antarctica.

 Best time to go: August – September